-The impact of these events was considered in the financial statements of the company as of 31 December 2020 and may affect the financial statements for future financial periods.
+The impact of these events was considered in the financial statements of the company as of 31 March 2021 and may affect the financial statements for future financial periods.
 It is difficult to determine the extent of the impact of these events on the Company's activity during the said period.
 However the impact will occur in future financial statements.
 The magnitude of the impact varies according to the expected term, the time period during which those events are expected to end.

-The group's revenues comprises of three main sectors: real estate sector, hotels sector, recurring income and services activities sector, e.g. malls, clubs' memberships, as well as infrastructure and public transportation activity.
+The Group's revenues comprises of three main sectors: real estate sector, hotels sector, recurring income and services activities sector, (e.g. malls, clubs' memberships, as well as infrastructure and public transportation activity).

-Since the outbreak of COVID-19 crisis, the Group's executive management took a set of measures and procedures which had a positive effect in mitigating the severity of the crisis, and the group's tolerance of any potential fluctuations in all the activities.
+Since the outbreak of COVID-19 crisis, the Group's executive management took a set of measures and procedures which had a positive impact on mitigating the severity of the crisis, in addition to the Group's enduring of any potential fluctuations in all the activities.